 So what can you expect a dog like this to look like?
 First, you can anticipate that they will get fairly large.
 Great Pyrenees are large dogs and the Australian Shepherd is also typically medium to large as well.
 It’s a given that pairing them is going to give you a pretty large dog.

 Of course, you won’t really know just how large they will be until they grow.
 You can look at the size of the parents but it’s a bit of a mixed bag.
-This mixed breed can range anywhere from 50-100 pounds at full growth.
+This mixed breed can range anywhere from 50-100 pounds when fully grown.

-They are sturdy, muscular, and agile because they are made to run and work.
+They are sturdy, muscular, and agile because they are built to run and work.
 However, they also have a ton of hair so you won’t necessarily see all those big muscles.